-The dates for the first three events are 31 Jan, 28 Feb and 21 March at 2-5pm at Special Collections, UoB Arts and Social Sciences Library (wheelchair accessible).
-If you are interested in attending or have any questions please get in touch by emailing email@example.com.
+The dates for the first four events are 31 Jan, 14 Feb, 21 March and 18 April from 2-5pm at Special Collections, UoB Arts and Social Sciences Library (wheelchair accessible).
+If you are interested in attending or have any questions please get in touch by emailing firstname.lastname@example.org.
 Numbers are limited therefore registration is essential.

 Situating Women’s Liberation; Historicizing a Movement Symposium

 The University of Portsmouth: Friday 4 July 2014